icann/lgr-core/README.md

 This version conforms to the specification [draft-davies-idntables-09](https://tools.ietf.org/html/draft-davies-idntables-09).

+## Acknowledgment

-This toolset was implemented by Viagenie and Wil Tan on an ICANN contract.
+This toolset was implemented by Viagenie (Audric Schiltknecht, David Drouin and Marc Blanchet) and Wil Tan on an ICANN contract.

 ## License